DevExpress-Examples/winforms-dashboard-obtain-dashboard-item-client-data/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for WinForms - How to Get and Process the Dashboard Item's Underlying Data
+# Dashboard for WinForms - How to Get and Process the Dashboard Item's Client Data

-The following example demonstrates how to get client data corresponding to a particular visual element using DashboardViewer's API.
+The following example shows how to use DashboardViewer's API and get client data corresponding to a particular visual element.

 In this example, the [DashboardViewer.DashboardItemClick](http://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.DashboardItemClick) event is handled to obtain client data for the [Card](http://docs.devexpress.com/Dashboard/15263) dashboard item and display this data in a [Chart control](http://docs.devexpress.com/WindowsForms/8117).